Blended Courses (Online/On Campus) East Longmeadow, Mass.

 About the Degree

-Degree Options: 44 credit MSEd or 47 credit EdS - Initial licensure: for candidates who want to earn a Massachusetts initial license as a reading specialist (All Levels) * Requirements below - Non-licensure: for candidates that want to pursue a MSEd or EdS degree without the reading specialist licensure
+Degree Options: 44 credit MSEd or 47 credit EdS - Initial licensure: for candidates who want to earn a Massachusetts initial license as a reading specialist (All Levels) *Specific state degree requirements - Non-licensure: for candidates that want to pursue a MSEd or EdS degree without the reading specialist licensure

 Courses provide practical application of the theoretical underpinnings of reading and writing development reflecting findings from decades of cognitive neuroscientific and educational research

-Teachers learn evidence-based instructional practices using explicit, sequential, structured language approaches with a multisensory methodology
+Teachers learn evidence-based instructional practices using explicit, sequential, structured language approaches with a multisensory methodology, see program outcomes

 Topics include assessment and instructional planning for students with specific learning disabilities including dyslexia, related disorders of reading and written language, and for second language learners